Grappe501/arkansas-political-history/site/src/content/pages/misc/governance-standup-arkansas-role-md.md

 It claims responsibility for \*\*process, integrity, and continuity\*\*.

-This archive exists to strengthen democratic understanding â€” not to replace it.
+This archive exists to strengthen democratic understanding â€" not to replace it.